dittolooch/dittolooch.github.io/_posts/2019-05-31-scapegoat_tree.md

 \longrightarrow \neg (\forall k \in K, k \text{ is }\alpha\text{-weight-balanced})\\
 \longrightarrow \exists k \in K, k \text{ is NOT }\alpha\text{-weight-balanced}\\
 $$

+Therefore, we have proved that if given a deep node, we can always find a scapegoat node within the set of its ancestors.